Table of Contents Show

 Alaska Native Heritage Festival features the culture and history of Alaska’s native people.
 Alaska Folk Festival is an annual celebration of the music of Alaska in spring.
 It is the leading folklore festival in Alaska.

-Many fishing tournaments, like Homer Halibut Tournament and the Kenai River King Salmon Tournament, happen during spring.
+Many fishing tournaments happen during spring, like the Homer Halibut Tournament and the Kenai River King Salmon Tournament.
 Ice Cream Festival is one unique food festival in Alaska.

 10. Visiting Alaska in Autumn (Fall)

 Autumn or fall lasts in Alaska from September to October.
 The fall is again the best time to visit Alaska.
-The temperature starts to cool down, and leaves start falling from the trees.
+The temperature starts cooling down, and leaves fall from the trees.
 The weather is mild, with beautiful scenery.
 Northern lights are also the best sight to view as the sky is clear.